 - What companies look / behave like ours?
 Why/how?

 See, with this strategic thinking exercise, there’s no reason your business has to feel so alone in its innovation challenge.
-There are definitely innovation case studies you can discover and explore for new ideas! – Mike Brown
+There are definitely innovation case studies you can discover and explore for new ideas.
+Thank goodness for this additional way to take advantage of a strategic analogy. – Mike Brown

 Looking for a Successful Innovation Strategy to Grow Your Business?